 In the second quarter of 2007 we began to reorganize our scientific advisory board and appoint new members of such board.
 Members of our scientific advisory board in the fields of plant molecular and cell biology as well as Gaucher disease and various hematological and genetic disorders consult with our management within their professional areas of expertise; exchange strategic and business development ideas with our management; attend scientific, medical and business meetings with our management, such as meetings with the FDA and comparable foreign regulatory authorities, meetings with strategic or potential strategic partners and other meetings relevant to their areas of expertise; and attend meetings of our scientific advisory board.
-We expect our scientific advisory board currently includes:
+We expect our scientific advisory board to convene at least twi ce annually, and we consult with its individual members, frequently.
+Our scientific advisory board currently includes: